Ely, Cardiff: 20th and 21st centuries

+Crime and disorder

-The area was scarred by rioting and petrol bombing in September 1991 when shops and houses were vandalised and burnt by angry mobs in the Ely Petrol Riots, one of several waves of rioting around that time which occurred nationally and resulted in extensive damage and casualties.
+The area was scarred by rioting in September 1991 when shops and houses were vandalised and burnt in one of several waves of rioting around that time which occurred nationally and resulted in extensive damage and casualties.
+The trouble was said to be started after a dispute between Wilson Road shopkeepers over the right to sell bread.
 Some of the buildings targeted in Ely have since been demolished under more recent redevelopment projects.

 In June 1993, 45-year-old former steelworker Les Reed was beaten to death after he challenged a gang of youths on the estate after he and a friend witnessed them vandalising a bollard in the middle of a road.
-Three local youths were later found guilty of Mr Reed's murder and sentenced to life imprisonment, and a fourth was cleared of murder but found guilty of manslaughter and received a lesser sentence.
-Mr Reed's friend, Phillip Tull, was also attacked but survived.
-After the trial in March 1994, it was revealed that three of the gang had previous convictions for violence, including one gang member who had a conviction for wounding against Mr Reed's teenage son Martin in 1991.
-Around this time, The Independent reported that unemployment on the estate stood at more than 30% (at least three times in the national average) and there was an ongoing problem with car crime and gang warfare.
+Three local youths were later found guilty of Reed's murder and sentenced to life imprisonment, and a fourth was cleared of murder but found guilty of manslaughter and received a lesser sentence.
+A friend of Reed, Phillip Tull, was also attacked but survived.
+After the trial in March 1994, it was revealed that three of the gang had previous convictions for violence, including one gang member who had a conviction for wounding Reed's teenage son Martin in 1991.
+Around this time, The Independent reported that unemployment on the estate stood at more than 30% (at least three times the national average) and there was an ongoing problem with car crime and gang warfare.

+On the night of 22-23 May 2023, rioting broke out in the area after two teenage boys, Kyrees Sullivan and Harvey Evans, were killed when the electric bike they were riding crashed during a police chase.